stacks-network/stacks-core/README.md

 ## Quick Start

-The fastest way to get started with Blockstack is with pip.
+The fastest way to get started with Blockstack is with `pip`.

+You should use `pip2` if you have it instead of `pip`, since Blockstack requires Python 2.

 For Debian & Ubuntu:
 ```
 $ sudo apt-get update && sudo apt-get install -y python-pip python-dev libssl-dev libffi-dev rng-tools libgmp3-dev
+$ sudo pip2 install pyparsing
 $ sudo pip2 install blockstack --upgrade
 ```
 For SUSE and openSUSE